Jesse White (politician): As Secretary of State

 First elected to Secretary of State of Illinois in 1998, White was re-elected in 2002 by winning all 102 counties and garnering more than 2.3 million votes, the largest vote total by any candidate for Illinois statewide office in a quarter of a century.
 In 2006, White was re-elected to a third term, having received 63 percent of the vote statewide.
 White was elected to a fourth term in 2010, the leading vote-getter in the entire state.

 White has been an advocate on traffic safety issues.
 In 2007, he initiated teen driver safety legislation giving Illinois one of the top-ranked graduated driver licensing (GDL) programs in the country.
 In the first full year of the new law, teen fatal crashes in Illinois dropped by over 40 percent.

 White has also worked to crack down on DUI.
 He partnered with Mothers Against Drunk Driving (MADD) on key DUI legislation.
 Effective January 1, 2009, the new law requires all first-time DUI offenders who wish to obtain driving relief to install a breath alcohol ignition interlock device (BAIID) on their vehicles.
 MADD called this one of the most important pieces of DUI legislation passed in Illinois in several years.

-Since taking office White has worked to improve truck safety and the CDL licensing process.
+While in office White worked to improve truck safety and the CDL licensing process.
 In his first year in office, White initiated a comprehensive highway safety package to tighten up the rules and regulations of the CDL licensing process.
 Most recently, White implemented a key policy change beginning May 1, 2008 in which out-of-state Commercial driver's license holders moving to Illinois must take and pass the written and road tests before they are issued an Illinois CDL.
 Illinois was the first state in the nation to require these tests for licensed CDL holders moving from another state.
 The policy change has received praise from law enforcement and trucking industry representatives.